Solomamma: Release

 Solomamma had its world premiere at the 78th Locarno Film Festival on 11 August 2025 at the Concorso Internazionale section, competing for the Golden Leopard.
 Prior to the premiere, Playtime acquired the film's international sales, excluding Latvia and Lithuania.

 It is set to be theatrically released in Norway in February 2026.

+Awards

+It was the winner of the Eurimages Audentia Award, a prize for films by emerging filmmakers, at the Cork International Film Festival in 2025.